-Before you know it, the holidays will be here, and with them comes Giving Tuesday, which is December 1, 2020.
+Before you know it, the holidays will be here, and with them comes Giving Tuesday, which is November 29th, 2022.
 With the pandemic and millions of people having lost their jobs this year, nonprofits are needed now more than ever.
 But we know many of your organizations are struggling too.
-Participating in a Giving Tuesday campaign will not only help your organization raise money, it will help people become more aware of the work you are already doing.
+Participating in a Giving Tuesday campaign will not only help your organization raise money, but it will also help people become more aware of the work you are already doing.
 It is also a great idea to help bring your community together to rally behind your mission.

 We created a checklist for you to help you plan your #GivingTuesday campaign.
 It will outline ideas for Giving Tuesday, steps to take before starting, and what to do during and after the campaign.

 Click on the checklist image below to open the PDF version if you would like to print it out.

 Make A Plan

 Have a virtual meeting with your board of directors and any key staff members to discuss your plan.
 Brainstorm who you can collaborate with and how they can help spread the word about your campaign.

 Create A Campaign Webpage For Donors